dshamaeli/My-Emacs/README.md

 		(define-key tern-mode-keymap [(control tab)] 'completion-at-point)

-you have to do this manually until Mr Marijn Haverbeke answers my pull request in github
+you have to do this manually until Mr Marijn Haverbeke (Geat man and Author of Eloquent JavaScript and tern) answers my pull request in github

 cautionary Step: Make sure that node is added to your path or tern package wont work